kirkhamett/robot/README.md

 1. Download this git repo
 2. Go to src/ folder and open robot.html on your browser
 3. You should see the robot app
+4. Use the text box to issue commands.
+Alternatively, you can use the buttons.

 # Configuration
 1. Open src/robot.html on a text editor or IDE